CLOVIS-AI/website/docs/website/docs/blog/posts/angular-compose.md

 ---
 date:
-  created: 2025-01-27
+  created: 2025-02-03
 slug: angular-compose
 tags:
   - JS/TS
   - Kotlin
 ---

-# Comparing Angular and Compose
+# Deep dive into Angular and Compose differences

 Angular and Compose are both declarative UI frameworks and can both target the web ecosystem.
 Still, their approach is very different.
 Let's take a look at the similarities and the differences.